Mason Proper

-Mason Proper is an American rock band formed in Alpena, Michigan, in 2004.
-The band consists of Jonathan Visger (singer), Matt Thompson (keyboard player), Zac Fineberg (bass guitarist), Brian Konicek (guitarist) and Garrett Jones (drummer).
+Mason Proper was an American rock band formed in Alpena, Michigan, in 2004.
+The band consisted of Jonathan Visger (singer), Matt Thompson (keyboard player), Zac Fineberg (bass guitarist), Brian Konicek (guitarist) and Garrett Jones (drummer).

 History

 The band was formed in Alpena in 2004 and recorded extensively throughout the year.
 On 17 January 2006, they released There Is A Moth In Your Chest on their own Mang Chung label.
 Cover art was provided by Aaron Burtch, the drummer of Grandaddy.